dnvgl/i18n/README.md

 `@dnvgl/i18n` is a set of functions to support multiple languages/cultures in a browser.
 There is no dependency on other libraries (exception: TypeScript when using definitions).
 It's built on the browsers native solutions like for example `Intl` API.

+The purpose of this library is to provide all needed functionalities to support multiple languages/cultures in the web application.
+All functions have been designed to be simple and easy to use, that is why some native API are wrapped.
+This library was in use two years (commercial use by DNV company) before its open-source release ([`2021-04-13`](CHANGELOG.md#v010)).

 ## 1. Supported browsers

 - Chrome (+ mobile): last 2 versions